akorb/SteamShutdown/README.md

 ## Usage
 SteamShutdown has no window.
 It's only an icon in the taskbar.
 Click it to see the menu.

+## FAQ

+**Q: Does this program needs to be run as administrator?**

+**A:** No. If the program works only when run with administrator privileges, it is either a bug or unexpected security settings on your system.

 ## Official Website
 https://steamshutdown.andreas-korb.de/